lynnfaraday/aresmush.com/_root/tutorials/code/add-cmd/db-field.md

 We're going to need to save our goals to the database.
 Since goals are a facet of a character, it makes the most sense to add them to the `Character` class.

-You define a database field using the `attribute` method in a database model class.
-For example:

-    class Character
-      attribute :name
-    end

-Database fields can take many forms - strings, numbers, lists, hashes, etc.  Fields are strings unless otherwise specified.

-## Try It
+## Create the Database Model

-Create a file named `goals_char.rb` and put it in `aresmush/plugins/custom`.
+Create a file named `goals_char.rb` in `aresmush/plugins/custom`.
 Give it the following contents:

     module AresMUSH
       class Character